INS Vikrant (1961): Indo-Pakistani War of 1971

 The reason for Ghazis fate is unclear.
-The Indian Navy's official historian G. M. Hiranandani suggests three possibilities after analysinh the position of the rudder and extent of the damage suffered.
+The Indian Navy's official historian G. M. Hiranandani suggests three possibilities after analysing the position of the rudder and extent of the damage suffered.
 The first was that Ghazi had come up to periscope depth to identify her position and may have seen an anti-submarine vessel that caused her to crash dive, which in turn may have led her to bury her bow in the bottom.
 The second possibility is closely related to the first: on the night of the explosion, Rajput was on patrol off Visakhapatnam and observed a severe disturbance in the water.
 Suspecting that it was a submarine, the ship dropped two depth charges on the spot, on a position that was very close to the wreckage.
 The third possibility is that there was a mishap when Ghazi was laying mines on the day before hostilities broke out.

 Vikrant was redeployed towards Chittagong at the outbreak of hostilities.
-On 4 December, the ship's Sea Hawks struck shipping in the Chittagong and Cox's Bazar harbours, sinking or incapacitating most of the ships present.
-Later strikes targeted Khulna and the Port of Mongla, which continued until 10 December, while other operations were flown to support a naval blockade of East Pakistan.
-On 14 December, the Sea Hawks attacked the cantonment area in Chittagong, destroying several Pakistani army barracks.
-Medium anti-aircraft fire was encountered during this strike.
-Simultaneous attacks by Alizés continued on Cox's Bazar.
-After this, Vikrants fuel levels dropped to less than 25 per cent and the aircraft carrier sailed to Paradip for refueling.
-The crew of Vikrant earned two Maha Vir Chakras and twelve Vir Chakra gallantry medals for their role in the war.
+She left Point X-ray on 2 December in preparation of the hostilities.
+On 4 December, eight Sea Hawks took off from her deck at 8:00 AM and at a range of 230 nautical miles to strike shipping in the Chittagong and another eight were soon dispatched at a range of 85 nautical miles to strike Cox's Bazar harbours, sinking or incapacitating most of the ships present.
+Two gunboats were attacked with rockets, set on fire and presumably sunk, and six merchant ships at anchor or underway were strafed and immobilised.
+Strafing runs by the ship's aircrews also damaged two Greek cargo ships and the American merchant vessel Buckeye State on the 5th of December.
+Further strikes targeted Khulna and the Port of Mongla, which continued until 10 December, while other operations were flown to support a naval blockade of East Pakistan.
+Sea hawks also flew 24/7 Combat air patrol over the carrier.The Alizé also flew long range reconnaissance from the carrier.
+A strike by ten Seahawks and two Alizes was carried out on 06 December 1971 against Mongla, Chalna and Khulna that damaged the M/V Ondarda in the Pussur River.
+During a second airstrike later that day, three Seahawks proceeded to Dohazari and Hathazari and attacked the airfields located there.
+Subsequent strike by Seahawks ensured the destruction of army barracks and workshops around the Chittagong naval dockyard, and eliminated the Patanga coastal anti-shipping battery and damaged two other merchanman ships, the Mini Labor and Mini Tide.
+Alize aircrew constantly flew at night.